rwaldron/tc39-notes/es8/2017-03/mar-21.md

 BT: I think practically speaking, based on what I have heard, it would be extremely difficult to get consensus on this even after wasm has been around for a while.

 YK: Imagine a year from now, wasm fails to get traction or adoption.
-Then woudl your answer be different.
+Then would your answer be different?

 BT: I think that's an interesting question.

-AK: I get the impression that people at Mozilla that they're not excited about SIMD.js either.
+AK: I get the impression from people at Mozilla that they're not excited about SIMD.js either.

 BT: You will find people like that on the Chakra team as well.